Risk Management

 Framework

-NSG's risk management systems are established so that they are fully embedded within the Group's day-to-day operations and operate as “three lines of defense”.
+NSG's risk management systems are effectively utilized so that they are fully embedded within the Group's day-to-day operations and operate as "three lines of defense".
 The first line of defense is established within the business SBU's and Group Functions who operate controls and mitigations to identify, assess and manage risks across all the activities of the Group as part of its the day-to-day operations.
 The second line of defense is made up of the Group Functions and management forums who not only set the operating and risk management policies and standards for the operations, but also monitor the effective operation of the controls.
-The third line of defense is provided by the Group Internal Audit Function who make an independent evaluation of the effectiveness of the controls and the risk management processes.
+The third line of defense is provided by the Group Internal Audit (GIA) Function who make an independent evaluation of the effectiveness of the controls and the risk management processes.

 SRC Structure and Purpose - Top-down Risk Review

-SRC is chaired by the Chief Risk Officer (CRO) and its members are mostly executive officers including CEO.
+SRC is chaired by the Chief Risk Officer (CRO) and its members are mostly Executive Officers including CEO.
 SRC determines the companywide risk management policy and framework, based upon which it identifies and classifies: (a) high level risks thought to have a serious impact on the Group; and (b) operational risks that ought to be managed by SBUs or Group functions.
 It then monitors how those risks are being addressed and requests that additional measures be taken if required.
 For high level risks, SRC appoints "risk owners" to manage the collection of risk information and the progress of countermeasures.

 CRO presides over all SRC meetings and as representative of the committee, periodically reports to and receives feedback from the Management Committee and the Audit Committee regarding the effectiveness of the Group's basic internal control system and risk management structure.